dackerman/asana-mytasks-sorter/README.md

 - **Due Date Categorization**: Tasks are automatically categorized by due date into "Overdue", "Due Today", "Due This Week", and "Due Later" sections
 - **Automatic Task Organization**: Tasks are moved to the appropriate sections in Asana based on their due dates
 - **Customizable Categories**: Customize category names through a simple JSON configuration file
+- **Ignored Sections**: Specify sections to ignore so tasks in those sections don't get moved
 - **Section Management**: Automatically creates required sections if they don't exist
 - **Due Dates**: Shows due dates alongside each task
 - **Workspace Selection**: Connects to your Asana workspace